redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 If a malicious upgrade passes the governance vote a `ProposalGuardian` (currently same as `PauseGuardian`) can cancel proposals before execution.

-Any `Comet`parameter change requires a new deployment.The process is as follows:
+Any `Comet`parameter change requires a new deployment.
+The process is as follows:

 1.  new parameters are set using setters in the `Configurator` contract.
 2.  the `ProxyAdmin` contract uses `deployAndUpgradeTo` to deploy a new comet contract using the `Configurator` and update the corresponding `Comet Proxy` to point to this newly deployed contract.